rust-lang/book/src/ch10-02-traits.md

 `Iterator` trait without needing to write out a really long type.

 However, using `impl Trait` is only allowed if you have a single type that you’re returning.
-For example, this code returing either a `NewsArticle` or a `Tweet` with the return type specified as `impl Summary` would *not* work:
+For example, this code returning either a `NewsArticle` or a `Tweet` with the return type specified as `impl Summary` would *not* work:

 ```rust,ignore,does_not_compile